-There are various services available for pregnant women and children.
+There are various services available for pregnant women and women with children.
 The following is a partial listing of programs in the state.

+SoonerStart/Early Intervention

-SoonerStart/Early Intervention, Oklahoma's early intervention program, through the health department, is designed to meet the needs of infants and toddlers, up to age 3, who have disabilities and developmental delays.
+This is an early intervention program of the Oklahoma State Department of Health (OSDH) designed to meet the needs of infants and toddlers, up to age 3, who have disabilities and developmental delays.
 Services are offered at no charge to the families and can be offered in their home or daycare.
 Services include: